Download course notes for executives

 Step 3: Closing With your ‘matches’ identified, the Close should be auto-intuitive.
 Asking for the business should make sense to both parties.

 During the career of a sales professional, we pick up little suitcases of information and experiential memories, such as closing techniques from a seminar, cold-calling skills from a book, or perhaps memories of winning a big order and what seemed to work with that particular close.
-And, of course, recalling that angry client who was simply having a bad day yet successfully planted the seed of doubt that occasionally awakes within you for time to time.
+And, of course, recalling that angry client who was simply having a bad day yet successfully planted the seed of doubt that occasionally awakes within you from time to time.

 Whilst all this is perfectly natural, top-performing sales executives never lose sight of the fundamentals – the bedrock three steps of the Directional Selling path.
 Note the importance that is placed in the time spent Qualifying.
 Do this right and Matching will be easy and Closing almost automatic.